 Egg Collective consists of Crystal Ellis, Stephanie Beamer, and Hillary Petrie, three friends who met in college in St. Louis and have reunited in Brooklyn.

 Ellis, Beamer, and Petrie build each piece from start to finish out of their Brooklyn studio, sourcing additional detailing from local and small-scale manufacturers.
-Beyond co-assembling the furniture, each designer brings her individual prowess to Egg Collective: Petrie manages operations and marketing, Ellis influences the overall aesthetic with her training in fine arts, and master finisher Beamer sands, stains, and lacquers each piece to perfection.
+Beyond co-assembling the furniture, each designer brings her own prowess to the collective: Petrie manages operations and marketing, Ellis, who has a fine arts training, influences the overall aesthetic, and master finisher Beamer sands, stains, and lacquers each piece to perfection.

 Above: The Bradford Coffee Table is made from blackened solid white oak with a blackened steel frame.

-Above: The Fern Console Table in blackened white oak (shown), natural white oak, walnut, or bleached maple.
+Above: The Fern Console Table has hand-carved hoof-like feet and is available in two standard lengths, 96 inches and 120 inches.
+Available in blackened white oak (shown), natural white oak, walnut, and bleached maple.